HomeArticlesGuideEnergy, Work & Power Guide

 Learn kinetic and potential energy, work, mechanical power, torque, and centripetal force with worked examples and free physics calculators.

-Energy, work, and power are three of the most frequently confused terms in physics, precisely because everyday English uses them almost interchangeably — but each has a distinct, precise definition that unlocks a huge range of practical calculations, from crash safety to engine ratings to why a longer wrench makes a bolt easier to loosen.
-This guide walks through all six related concepts in a logical sequence, building from the two core forms of mechanical energy up through work, the rate at which work is done (power), and two rotational and circular-motion concepts that extend the same ideas to spinning and curving objects.
+Energy, work, and power get mixed up constantly, mostly because everyday English uses them almost interchangeably.
+Each one has a distinct, precise definition in physics, and together they unlock a huge range of practical calculations: crash safety, engine ratings, why a longer wrench makes a bolt easier to loosen.
+This guide walks through six related concepts in sequence, building from the two core forms of mechanical energy up through work, the rate at which work is done, and two rotational and circular-motion concepts that extend the same ideas to spinning and curving objects.

-Each step includes a worked numeric example and a link to the calculator that automates the underlying formula, so you can check a hand calculation or explore how changing one variable — mass, height, speed, radius — shifts the result.
+Each step includes a worked numeric example and a link to the calculator that automates the underlying formula, so you can check a hand calculation or see how changing one variable, mass, height, speed, radius, shifts the result.

 Step 1: Kinetic Energy (Energy of Motion)

-Kinetic energy is the energy an object possesses because it is moving, calculated as KE = ½mv², where m is mass in kilograms and v is velocity in meters per second.
-Because velocity is squared in this formula, kinetic energy grows much faster than speed itself — doubling speed quadruples kinetic energy, and tripling speed multiplies it by nine.
+Kinetic energy is the energy an object has because it's moving, calculated as KE = ½mv², where m is mass in kilograms and v is velocity in meters per second.
+Because velocity is squared in this formula, kinetic energy grows much faster than speed itself.
+Doubling speed quadruples kinetic energy, and tripling speed multiplies it by nine.

 Step 2: Potential Energy (Stored Energy)

-Potential energy is stored energy based on an object's position rather than its motion — most commonly gravitational potential energy, calculated as PE = mgh, where m is mass, g is gravitational acceleration (9.8 m/s² on Earth), and h is height above a reference point.
-This energy is "potential" because it has the capacity to convert into kinetic energy — for instance, as an object falls.
+Potential energy is stored energy based on an object's position rather than its motion, most commonly gravitational potential energy, calculated as PE = mgh, where m is mass, g is gravitational acceleration (9.8 m/s² on Earth), and h is height above a reference point.
+This energy is called "potential" because it has the capacity to convert into kinetic energy, for instance as an object falls.

 Worked example: A 5 kg object sits on a shelf 2 meters above the floor.
 Its potential energy relative to the floor is PE = 5 × 9.8 × 2 = 98 joules.
-If it falls, that entire 98 joules converts into kinetic energy just before impact (ignoring air resistance), which you can verify by using the Potential Energy Calculator to find the 98 joule figure, then checking that the corresponding fall velocity from the Free Fall Calculator produces the same kinetic energy value when plugged into the Kinetic Energy Calculator.
+If it falls, all 98 joules converts into kinetic energy just before impact (ignoring air resistance).
+You can verify this by using the Potential Energy Calculator to find the 98 joule figure, then checking that the corresponding fall velocity from the Free Fall Calculator produces the same kinetic energy value when plugged into the Kinetic Energy Calculator.

-In physics, work has a strict definition that differs from its everyday meaning: work is done only when a force causes displacement, calculated as W = Fd (force multiplied by distance, when force and displacement are in the same direction).
-Pushing against an immovable wall, no matter how hard, does zero physics-defined work, because there is no resulting displacement.
+In physics, work has a strict definition that differs from its everyday meaning.
+Work is done only when a force causes displacement, calculated as W = Fd, force multiplied by distance, when force and displacement point the same direction.
+Pushing against an immovable wall, no matter how hard, does zero physics-defined work, because nothing displaces.

 Worked example: Lifting a 20 kg box a vertical distance of 1.5 meters requires a force equal to its weight (20 × 9.8 = 196 N) applied over that 1.5 meter distance, so the work done is W = 196 × 1.5 = 294 joules.
-Notice this matches the potential energy gained by the box (PE = mgh = 20 × 9.8 × 1.5 = 294 joules) — work done against gravity converts directly into gravitational potential energy.
+This matches the potential energy gained by the box (PE = mgh = 20 × 9.8 × 1.5 = 294 joules): work done against gravity converts directly into gravitational potential energy.
 The Work Calculator computes this from any force and distance combination.

-Power measures how quickly work is done or energy is transferred, calculated as P = W/t (work divided by time), with the standard unit being the watt (one joule per second).
-Two tasks can involve identical total work, but the one completed faster requires more power.
+Power measures how quickly work gets done or energy transfers, calculated as P = W/t, work divided by time, with the standard unit being the watt, one joule per second.
+Two tasks can involve identical total work, but the one finished faster requires more power.

 Worked example: Using the 294 joules of work from Step 3, if one person lifts the box in 2 seconds, their power output is P = 294/2 = 147 watts.
-If another person takes 6 seconds to lift the identical box the identical height, their power output is only 294/6 = 49 watts — three times less, despite doing the exact same amount of work.
-The Mechanical Power Calculator computes power from any work-and-time or force-and-velocity combination, and can convert results to horsepower for comparing against engine or motor ratings.
+If another person takes 6 seconds to lift the identical box the identical height, their power output is only 294/6 = 49 watts, a third as much, despite doing the exact same amount of work.
+The Mechanical Power Calculator computes power from any work-and-time or force-and-velocity combination, and it can convert results to horsepower for comparing against engine or motor ratings.

-Torque is the rotational equivalent of force — it measures a force's tendency to cause rotation around a pivot point, calculated as τ = Fd, where F is the applied force and d is the length of the lever arm (the perpendicular distance from the pivot to where the force is applied).
-Longer lever arms produce more torque for the same applied force, which is why longer wrenches and longer door handles require less effort to use.
+Torque is the rotational equivalent of force.
+It measures a force's tendency to cause rotation around a pivot point, calculated as τ = Fd, where F is the applied force and d is the length of the lever arm, the perpendicular distance from the pivot to where the force is applied.
+Longer lever arms produce more torque for the same applied force, which is why longer wrenches and longer door handles take less effort to use.

 Worked example: Turning a bolt requires 80 N of force applied at the end of a 0.25-meter wrench, producing a torque of τ = 80 × 0.25 = 20 N·m.
-Switching to a 0.5-meter wrench (twice as long) would require only 40 N of force to produce the same 20 N·m of torque — half the effort for the identical rotational result.
+Switching to a 0.5-meter wrench, twice as long, would need only 40 N of force to produce the same 20 N·m of torque: half the effort for the same rotational result.
 The Torque Calculator solves for torque, force, or lever arm length given the other two values.

 Step 6: Centripetal Force in Circular Motion